v2fly/v2fly-github-io/docs/en_US/config/transport.md

 > `certificate`: \[ string \]

-A string array representing the content of the certificate, the format is as shown in the sample.
-Choose one of `certificate` and `certificateFile`.
+An array of strings that represent the contents of the certificate, in the format shown in the example. `certificate` and `certificateFile` are mutually exclusive.

 > `keyFile`: string

-The path of the key file, if generated using OpenSSL, the suffix is .key.
+The path of the key file, such as generated by OpenSSL, with a .key suffix.
 Currently, key files that require a password are not supported.

 > `key`: \[ string \]

-An array of strings, representing the key content, the format is as shown in the example.
-Choose one of `key` and `keyFile`.
+An array of strings that represent the contents of the key, in the format shown in the example. `key` and `keyFile` are mutually exclusive.

-When `certificateFile` and `certificate` are specified at the same time, V2Ray preferentially uses `certificateFile`.
-The same goes for `keyFile` and `key`.
+When both `certificateFile` and `certificate` are specified, V2Ray uses `certificateFile` first. `keyFile` and `key` are the same.

 :::tip
-When `usage` is `"verify"`, both `keyFile` and `key` can be empty.
+When `usage` is `"verify"`, `keyFile` and `key` can be empty.
 :::

 ## SockoptObject